andre-maree/SqlDataIntegrationFunctionTriggerApp/README.md

 - SQL Server with Change Tracking enabled and the demo tables created (see `sql.txt`).

 ## Configuration
-The config file `local.settings.json` (excluded from deployment).
+This is the config file `local.settings.json` (excluded from deployment).
 The setting `AllowedColumns_dbo.TrackingDemo` is not required, if it is included, the columns will be projected.
 If it is omitted then all columns will be allowed:

 ```
 {